13kparkin/13kparkin/README.md

 ## 🌱 What I'm currently learning and getting better at:
-- Data Structures and Algorithms 🤖
+- Ai and Machine Learning 🤖
-- AWS Cloud Services ☁️
+- C# programming launguage
 ## 🎉 Interests
 When I'm not coding I enjoy
 - Swimming :swimming_man: